Unity-Technologies/com.unity.multiplayer.docs/mppm/player-tags/target-team.md

 ---
 id: target-team
-title: Assign a Player a team example
+title: Use player tags to assign a player to a team
-description: This example shows how you can automatically assign Players to different teams in Multiplayer Play Mode.
+description: Automatically assign Players to different teams in Multiplayer Play Mode.
 ---

-Without configuration, **Player Tags** don't do anything.
-You must target **Player Tags** in your game scripts with `CurrentPlayer.ReadOnlyTags()`.
-You can place these scripts where you want, but you must attach the scripts to a [NetworkObject](https://docs-multiplayer.unity3d.com/netcode/current/basics/networkobject/) (such as the **Player**).

 The logic in the following example checks if the **Player Tag** has a string rather than if it’s equal to a string to allow for more flexibility with the name of the **Player Tag**.
 You can change this logic so that it checks for an exact match.